rishabhjoshi/rishabhjoshi.github.io.old/index.md

 <img class="profile-picture" src="dp.jpg">

 Hi!
-I am a junior year student of B.E.
-Computer Science at Birla Institute of Technology and Science, Pilani.
+I am a third year undergraduate student of B.E.
+Computer Science at [Birla Institute of Technology and Science, Pilani](www.bits-pilani.ac.in/pilani).
-I like to explore different fields and keep learning!!
-Currently i'm learning to make machines learn.

-I also like to travel a lot and I've done many short treks in the Himalayas.

-I seldom wake up early and like to think of myself as being a night-owl.
-Blame my alarm.
-The only time I wake up early is when I want to play Badminton or Tennis!
-I have also taken part in Indian Classical Instrumental
-Orchestra as a Hawaiin Guitarist.

-I also like to take part in various social service activities.
-I'm currently a member of NSS-BITS Pilani chapter, where I teach Computers to people.
-I have also taught in a school run by Sri Aurobindo Education Society for disadvantaged childern.
-I have also served in the Sri Aurobindo Ashram in Pondicherry.
+Currently I'm doing a few projects involving Machine Learning.
+I have also worked in fields like Cryptography and Application Development.
+I also regularly take part in sport programming (competitive programming) competitions ([spoj](www.spoj.com/users/rishabh__joshi), [codechef](www.codechef.com/users/rishabh__joshi)).
+I have also done projects on Robotics and IOT.
+I like to explore different fields and keep learning.

+I'm very passionate to make a significant impact in the field of Computer Science.

+Apart from academics, I actively take part in extra curricular activities and various social events.
+I have taken part in an Indian Classical Instrumental Orchestra as a Hawaiin Guitarist.
+I have been on various treks in the Himalayas.
+I am an active member of 3 Clubs in my university and I believe that these activities serve as building blocks of personality development.
+I am also very active in social work and strongly believe that the greatest satisfaction lies in serving others.

-Some of my other interests are Competitive Coding (spoj, codeforces, codechef) and touch-typing, having clocked 81wpm at keyhero.
+Some of my other interests are playing sports like badminton, football & tennis and touch-typing! (clocked 82wpm at [keyhero](http://keyhero.com/profile/rishabhjoshi).

 ---